cmb69/advancedform_xh/README.md

 And many thanks to *maeg*, who allowed me to do some debugging on his server, so I was able to find and fix a bug, which caused the sending of mails to fail on several servers.
+Also special thanks to *knollsen* and *frase* for quickly pointing out serious regressions in Advancedform_XH 2.1.

 And last but not least many thanks to
 [Peter Harteg](https://www.harteg.dk/), the “father” of CMSimple,